apollographql/apollo/docs/source/platform/setup-analytics.md

 You first install an [`apollo-tracing`](https://github.com/apollographql/apollo-tracing) package in your server, which augments your server's responses with an `extensions` field that contains the request's trace timings.
 The Engine proxy, which is running in front of your server, will strip the `extensions` from your response, send the regular `data` response on to your clients, and send the request trace timings to Engine.

-To view detailed information on how to set up the Engine proxy for non-JavaScript servers see our detailed guide [here] (//TODO(dman): find the link).
+To view detailed information on how to set up the Engine proxy for non-JavaScript servers see our detailed guide [here](https://www.apollographql.com/docs/references/engine-proxy.html#standalone-proxy-with-node).